-Between 2013 and 2016 Matt served on the state Senate Transportation Finance and Policy Conference Committee.
+Between 2013 and 2016 Matt Schmit served on the MN State Senate Transportation Finance and Policy Conference Committee.
 In this capacity, Matt fought for a balanced approach to new dedicated funding for Minnesota’s roads, bridges, and other transportation infrastructure.

 During this time, Matt worked on various transportation-related bills, including legislation promoting: smart approaches to autonomous vehicle integration and disability mobility; improvement of the state’s complete street program for Greater Minnesota; citizen-led oversight of potential new high-speed rail corridors; and increased assistance for communities negatively impacted by large-scale transportation construction and commercial/traffic disturbance.